Microservices

 End-user execution

 When a microservice is created, it is not automatically enabled for execution by the end user.
-To be available, the following configuration needs to be completed:
+To enable it, you need to complete the following configuration:

-. - Click on a microservice from the list.
+Portal->Microservices->Enabled. - Select a microservice from the list.

 - In the